vicai/kuafu/README.md

 React countdown widget with a arc progress bar.

-> A React & Redux project
+> A React & D3 project

 ## Build Setup